 The most basic USB bootable software is Etcher.
 It’s simple, has an intuitive UI, and does the work in just 2 clicks.
-Etcher is built-in mind considering flashing off SD cards.
-My most favorite feature of Etcher is Hard Drive protection wherein it only detects the removable drive.
-This is a fairly common problem that everyone has faced wherein you end up wiping your internal disks instead of the drive.
+Etcher is built especially considering flashing off SD cards.
+My most favorite feature of Etcher is Hard Drive protection.
+So, Etcher, by default, detects only removable drives.
+This is a fairly common problem that everyone has faced wherein you end up wiping your internal disks instead of the removable drive.

 Etcher is a fairly basic software and might do the job for many but the biggest downside is it cannot burn Windows ISO to USB.
 So, if you deal with Windows it’s a big no-no.